CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 where $b$ is the magnitude of $\mathbf{b}$.
 Now all the ingredients for the advancement of macro-particle position and momentum are given.
 This scheme is called \textit{Boris-pusher algorithm}.

+The
+Runge-Kutta methods-10 is a popular and powerful method for integrating nonlinear differential equations.

 ## Hyperbolic Equations
 Hyperbolic equations describe a broad class of physical problems and are essentially characterized by finite propagation speed of disturbances.
 Examples of hyperbolic equations include Maxwell equations, Euler equations for ideal fluids and ideal MHD equations.